-Is speaking in public one of your fears?
+Are you afraid of speaking in front of others?
 Well, you are certainly not alone.
 Even experienced speakers get nervous before going on stage.
 Effective public speakers possess a lot of qualities and skills, such as creativity, professionalism, and leadership abilities.

 Through these qualities, you will be able to advance your professional career.
 Speaking also helps you build your credibility.
 Moreover, being able to speak and convey ideas confidently helps you stand out not only at work but in all aspects of your life.
 However, during event speaking, practical communication skills help you build an image that people won’t forget.

 Presenting in front of an audience is feared by most people.
 Feeling tense throughout your presentation is normal.
 Even experienced speakers often feel tense during their talks.
 Preventing nervousness requires preparation and practice.
-If you want to become a confident public speaker, here are three tips to help you.
+To develop your public speaking skills, here are three tips to help you.

 A well-prepared presentation gives you more control over the flow of the talk.
 To do this, ensure that your notes are clear and precise.
 If it makes you feel comfortable, you can write them down on index cards or print them out so you can easily reference them while you are speaking.